 Spot Requestor Instructions

-The main spot forecast page updates every minute and shows you the location and status of any spot forecasts that have already been requested for the past 7 days.
-You can view these other forecasts, as well as request a new spot forecast of your own.
+The main spot forecast page updates every minute and shows the location, type, and status of any spot forecast that has already been requested.
+You can view these other forecasts as well as request a new spot forecast of your own.

 Each request has its own webpage where all the information about that request is displayed, including maps, information about the request and the forecast.
 Sensitive information about the request such as phone numbers, names of contact persons, and the exact location of the burn are NOT visible by everyone - but only on the computer that made the original request and NWS computers.

 When you request a new spot forecast, you provide information in a web-based form.
 After you complete the form, the information you provide is checked for consistency, the NWS is notified of a new request, and a new webpage is created for the burn.

 Once you have submitted a request, you can view the webpage for your burn - or check back frequently to view it's status.
 To view the webpage for any burn or wildfire, go to the main spot forecast webpage, click either on the name of the burn in the listing or on the dot on the map for the burn.
 This page will also automatically update every minute so that when new information becomes available, you will see it right away.
 If we find any errors in your request, we might even send you a question that will show up on this page.
 You can answer the question or make other changes to your request from this webpage.
 Since the forecast screen is automatically updated very minute, you will see the forecast within a minute of it being issued.